MicrosoftDocs/minecraft-creator/creator/Documents/CavesAndCliffsEntities.md

 ## Goat

-The [goat](../Reference/Source/VanillaBehaviorPack_Snippets/entities/goat.md)is a mischievous mob that can be found in the mountain biomes.
+The [goat](../Reference/Source/VanillaBehaviorPack_Snippets/entities/goat.md) is a mischievous mob that can be found in the mountain biomes.
 While hanging out, it will search for random blocks to jump to within a set height, width, and distance and jump to that block.
 You can tweak the following parameters for this behavior:

 - How far the goat will search for a block to jump to.
 - How fast the goat will jump.